 More than 4,000 recipients benefited from the PEG program during its short existence (FY 2006 - FY 2010).
-The Commission has confirmed that over 3,100 recipients have already graduated from a private college or university and had their loan forgiven.
-Unfortunately, the PEG program was suspended in FY 2011.
+The Commission has confirmed that over 3,300 recipients have already graduated from a private college or university and had their loan forgiven.
+Unfortunately, the PEG program was suspended in FY 2011 and repealed in FY 2017.
 The abrupt and unexpected loss of these funds due to the recession suggest there will be higher rates of dropouts and more students requiring additional time to achieve degree completion.
 According to the promissory note, dropping out or missing the required graduation date would result in a student's obligation to repay all funds received.
 It should be remembered that not only was the State experiencing a deep recession but also these students were suffering under the same circumstances.
 The disruption of funding may have been the cause of a lack of progress toward a baccalaureate degree.

-The Commission staff is researching contracting with third-party vendors and in the meantime has begun the loan repayment process.
-Steps in the process include inquiry of institutional staff to review records to determine if the student graduated from that institution; locating the borrower using a professional tracking firm to provide contact information; communicating with borrowers regarding repayment status; and establishing a repayment plan.
+Steps in the loan repayment process include inquiry of institutional staff to review records to determine if the student graduated from that institution; locating the borrower using a professional tracking firm to provide contact information; communicating with borrowers regarding repayment status; and establishing a repayment plan.
 Monitoring of payments would be required for 10 to 15 years.
+Currently 973 recipients are in repayment.

+Conclusion

-Currently 1093 recipients are in repayment.
-Conclusion The PEG program was an important state student financial aid program.
+The PEG program was an important state student financial aid program.
 This innovative program was designed to provide accountability and also act as an incentive for students to persist to a degree in a private college or university, thus saving the taxpayers money.
-Ironically, the expiration of this program occurred at a time when Achieve60AZ is focused on generating greater awareness of the importance of increasing Arizona's level of educational attainment while building support to improve college entry and completion; boost adult education and training; and fuel a pipeline of competitive talent for Arizona's employers.
-Achieve60AZ's goal cannot be achieved without a significant increase in the number of adult students (25 and older) who earn a degree or credential.
-Only 42% percent of Arizona residents have completed a 2-year or 4-year degree, or received a non-degree credential (U.S. Census Bureau American Community Survey, 2014 1-year PUMS Person File and the Arizona Board of Regents estimate of the Arizona adult population 25-64 years of age with a certificate but no greater education award, 2016).
+Ironically, the expiration of this program occurred at a time when Achieve60AZ is focused on generating greater awareness of the importance of increasing Arizona's level of educational attainment while building support to improve college entry and completion, to boost adult education and training, and to fuel a pipeline of competitive talent for Arizona's employers.
+Achieve60AZ's goal of ensuring 60 percent of Arizonans have a certificate or college degree by 2030 cannot be achieved without a significant increase in the number of adult students (25 and older) who earn a degree or credential.
+Only 42% percent of Arizona residents have completed a 2-year or 4-year degree, or received a non-degree credential1.
 The PEG program was one of the few student aid programs that served this particular population.

 Fiscal year 2016 was the last year of the PEG program, due to the July 1st, 2016 program expiration.
-The program was an important state financial aid program.
-The Commission continues to foresee the need of programs such as PEG in the future to help meet State educational goals.
+Additionally, the 2017 Fifty-Third Legislature, First Regular Session repealed the program through House Bill 2388.
+The PEG program was an important state financial aid program.
+The Commission continues to foresee the need for programs such as PEG in the future to help meet State educational goals.

+^{1.} U.S. Census Bureau American Community Survey, 2014 1-year PUMS Person File and the Arizona Board of Regents estimate of the Arizona adult population 25-64 years of age with a certificate but no greater education award, 2016.